 Black cumin seed oil is made by pressing seeds of the fennel flower or nigella sativa.
 Ideally, the black cumin seed oil is cold-pressed, as many of the chemical constituents are sensitive to heat.

 Black cumin seed oil contains:

-- Thymoquinone is the main bioactive constituent of black seed oil and is said to have powerful pain-relieving, anti-inflammatory, and anti-cancer effects.
+- Thymoquinone is the main bioactive constituent of black cumin seed oil and is said to have powerful pain-relieving, anti-inflammatory, and anti-cancer effects.

-- Other fatty acids like oleic acid and palmitic acid which are reported to have rejuvenating effects on hair and skin as well as boost the immune system and reduce inflammation.
+- Other fatty acids like oleic acid and palmitic acid are reported to have rejuvenating effects on hair and skin as well as boost the immune system and reduce inflammation.

-- Vitamins A, B, and C, as well as minerals like zinc, calcium and potassium, iron, magnesium, and selenium nourish your body and promote overall health.
+- Vitamins A, B, and C, as well as minerals like zinc, calcium and potassium, iron, magnesium, and selenium, nourish your body and promote overall health.

 - Blood Pressure and Cholesterol: Taking black cumin seed extract may help against high blood pressure.
 Taking the oil itself may help against high cholesterol, according to some studies.